yorukot/superfile/website/src/content/docs/getting-started/tutorial.md

 Press `h` or `backspace` will return to the parent directory.

-If you have a large number of files, you can also use `ctrl+f` to search,After entering the Key you want, you can press `ctrl+f` again or `enter`
+If you have a large number of files, you can also use `/` to search,After entering the Key you want, you can press `/` again or `enter`

 If you want to clear the current search, you can press `ctrl+c` or `esc`